EdwinVW/dapr-workshop/README.md

 ![Services](img/services.png)

-The `src` folder in the repo contains the starting-point for the workshop.
-It contains a version of the services that use plain HTTP communication and store state in memory.
+The `dotnet` and `java` folders in the repo each contain the starting-point for the workshop.
+The starting-point is a version of the services that use plain HTTP communication and store state in memory.
 With each assignment of the workshop, you will add a Dapr building block to the solution.

-- The **Camera Simulation** is a .NET Core console application that will simulate passing cars.
+- The **Camera Simulation** simulates passing cars.
-- The **Traffic Control Service** is an ASP.NET Core WebAPI application that offers 2 endpoints: `/entrycam` and `/exitcam`.
+- The **Traffic Control Service** offers 2 HTTP endpoints: `/entrycam` and `/exitcam`.
+These endpoints can be used simulate a car passing the entry- or exit-cam.
-- The **Fine Collection Service** is an ASP.NET Core WebAPI application that offers 1 endpoint: `/collectfine` for collecting fines.
+- The **Fine Collection Service** offers 1 HTTP endpoint: `/collectfine` for collecting fines.
-- The **Vehicle Registration Service** is an ASP.NET Core WebAPI application that offers 1 endpoint: `/getvehicleinfo/{license-number}` for getting the vehicle- and owner-information of a vehicle.
+- The **Vehicle Registration Service** offers 1 HTTP endpoint: `/getvehicleinfo/{license-number}` for getting the vehicle- and owner-information of a vehicle.

 The way the simulation works is depicted in the sequence diagram below: